-- Register Information
+- Register information

-- Run To Debug Point
+- Run to debug point

-- Memory Information
+- Memory information

-- Disassembly View
+- Disassembly view

-1.5.1 Register Information
+1.5.1 Register information

 This section describes the registers supported with this release.
-For detailed descriptions of these registers, refer to the Arm Technical Reference Manual for your IP, or the Arm Architecture Reference Manual Armv8 (for Armv8-A architecture profile).
+For detailed descriptions of these registers, refer to the Arm Technical Reference Manual for your IP, or the Arm Architecture Reference Manual Armv8 (DDI0487).